Receiving The Ball In Soccer – 8 Questions Answered!

 How To Receive A Soccer Ball In The Air?

 Sometimes the ball is not going to come on the ground.
 So, we need to use whatever surface we can to trap the ball.
-This can be the sole or the side of the foot, one or two touches: If the ball lands on your chest, you have to bring it down and continue to play.
+This can be the sole or the side of the foot, with one or two touches: If the ball lands on your chest, you have to bring it down and continue to play.

 Follow these tips to improve your ability to receive the ball out of the air.